mendableai/firecrawl/README.md

 # 🔥 Firecrawl

-Crawl and convert any website into clean markdown.
+Crawl and convert any website into LLM-ready markdown.
 Build by [Mendable.ai](https://mendable.ai?ref=gfirecrawl)

 *This repo is still in early development.*